-One font from this typeface family is included in the Harmattan release:
+Four fonts from this typeface family are included in the Harmattan release:

 - Harmattan Regular

-For a complete list of characters included in Harmattan, see Character Set Support.
+For a complete list of characters included in this font, see Character Set Support.

 Alternate glyphs that are available through features are demonstrated in the Features document.